Open Source · Apache 2.0

 Observe

 Logs and warns but never blocks.
 Use for evaluating Warden, or for audit-only.
-View findings with warden status.
+View findings with immunity status.

 Enforce